-- Both the FR and NZ were able to recenter following the 10/50 excitation, and had very small residual drifts following the 2/50 excitation.
+1) Both the FR and NZ were able to recenter following the 10/50 excitation (as shown in Fig. 7), and had very small residual drifts following the 2/50 excitation.
 This observation supported findings of the UB test program that the web plate residual strength does not appear to adversely impact recentering capabilities.
 These pseudo-dynamic tests showed that the magnitude of the compressive unloading resistance provided by the web plate decreases with decreasing amplitude of oscillation following larger peak drift demands.
 For example, the web plate unloading resistance is largest after a large peak drift when the web plate must overcome the compressive resistance of the essentially corrugated (due to the diagonal buckles of the tension field), strain hardened web plate.
-During smaller cycles of loading after a large cycle, the buckled tension field does not fully develop in the plastically elongated web plate, thus the web plate, which has a residual out-of-plane deformation, does not provide as much compressive resistance upon unloading. - The PT column base connections performed as intended.
-The PT column base connection can be used instead of moment-resisting base connection to prevent hinging in the column at that location, and it provides additional recentering capabilities compared with a pinclevis column base connection.
+During smaller cycles of loading after a large cycle, the buckled tension field does not fully develop in the plastically elongated web plate, thus the web plate, which has a residual out-ofplane deformation, does not provide as much compressive resistance upon unloading.